-DMA SO Management Approach
+Management Approach

-CHAPTER: CSR Strategy, Social Commitmentg
+ER: CSR Strategy, Social Commitmentg

-NOTES: We strive to do business in a way that creates value for our customers, our employees and our owners.
-We also want to ensure that our activities benefit the economy and the social environment in which we are active.
-At the center of our social responsibility is our role as a service provider in a growing and challenging entertainment industry.
-Within its social mandate, NOVOMATIC acts as a mediator and enabler between cultural, social and sports-related initiatives and projects and a broad public and contributes to clarifying the role of entertainment and gaming within society in a responsible manner.
+: We strive to do business in a way that creates value for our customers, our rees and our owners.
+We also want to ensure that our activities benefit the my and the social environment in which we are active.
+At the center of our responsibility is our role as a service provider in a growing and challenging ainment industry.
+Within its social mandate, NOVOMATIC acts as a mediator and r between cultural, social and sports-related initiatives and projects and a broad and contributes to clarifying the role of entertainment and gaming within society sponsible manner.

-SO5 Public policy positions and participation in public policy development and lobbying
+Public policy positions and participation in public policy 36-37, develop ment an id lobbying 42-43

-CHAPTER: CSR Strategy, Corporate Overview
+ER: CSR Strategy, Corporate Overview